MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 Update the **Shopify Order ID** field based on the results of the sync:

 * Successful export: update the **Shopify Order ID** field with the ID of the order in Shopify.
-Export failed: set "-1"
+* Export failed: set "-1"
-Invoice is excluded from sync for a reason listed in the conditions mentioned earlier: set "-2"
+* Invoice is excluded from sync for a reason listed in the conditions mentioned earlier: set "-2"

+>[!Note]
-The same pattern is used in the posted sales shipment, where the **Update Document** page lets you replace **-1** and **-2** or **0** to retry the export.
+>The same pattern is used in the posted sales shipment, where the **Update Document** page lets you replace **-1** and **-2** with **0** to retry the export.

 **Shopify**

-The connector uses GraphQL to:
+The Shopify connector does following steps:

-* Create a draft order with header and item lines
+* Creates a draft order with header and item lines
-* Complete the draft order
-* Convert the draft order it to an order
+* Converts the draft order it to an order

 **Fields export to order headers and lines**